CMSgov/beneficiary-fhir-data/docs/rfcs/0022-beneficiary-merging.md

 Searching by id (bene_id) will return only the matched record.
 Searching by identifier (MBI) will return both resources.
-In both cases, the response will contain a `link` field marked as `seealso`, which links to the other resorce.
+In both cases, the response will contain a `link` field marked as `seealso`, which links to the other resource.

 As opposed to the `replaced-by`/`replaces` solution, this does not attempt to convey identity, which is helpful in the event that an un-merge occurs.